 If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
-They may suggest an over-the-counter oral antihistamine, such as diphenhydramine (Benadryl), or topical product, such as hydrocortisone cream, to manage your symptoms.
+They may suggest an over-the-counter oral antihistamine, such as diphenhydramine (Benadryl), or a topical product, such as hydrocortisone cream, to manage your symptoms.

 If you have symptoms of a severe allergic reaction, such as swelling or trouble breathing, call 911 or your local emergency number right away.
 These symptoms could be life threatening and require immediate medical care.

 If your doctor confirms you had a serious allergic reaction to Rexulti, they may have you switch to a different treatment.